Formation Control via Rotation Symmetry Constraints: Symmetry in Graphs and Frameworks

 \begin{definition} Let $\Gamma$ be represented as a \emph{point group}, i.e., a subgroup of the orthogonal group $O(\mathbb{R}^2)$, via a homomorphism $\tau:\Gamma\rightarrow O(\mathbb{R}^2)$, which assigns to each $\gamma\in\Gamma$ an isometry in $\mathbb{R}^2$.
 A framework $(\G,p)$ is called \emph{$\tau(\Gamma)$-symmetric} if

 \end{definition}

 In this work, we restrict our study to frameworks whose underlying graph $\G$ is the cycle graph $C_n$.
-By using the standard Schoenflies notation for point groups \cite{alt94,atk70}, we consider the rotational symmetries described by the cyclic point group $\mathcal{C}_n$ of order $n \geq 1$.
-That is, $\mathcal{C}_n$ specifies the rotation symmetries that map the agents into one another under rotations about the origin.
+Using the standard Schoenflies notation for point groups \cite{alt94,atk70}, we consider the rotational symmetries described by the cyclic point group $\mathcal{C}_n$ of order $n \geq 1$.
+That is, $\mathcal{C}_n$ specifies the rotation symmetries that map agents to one another under rotations about the origin.